-The CT Boys and Men of Color Multi-Sector Alliance increases and coordinates investments, designs and implements innovative programs and promotes youth-led policy actions to address social drivers of health, well-being, and health equity.
+The CT Boys and Men of Color Multi-Sector Alliance, an HDI initiative, increases and coordinates investments, designs and implements innovative programs and promotes youth-led policy actions to address social drivers of health, well-being, and health equity.
 Alliance members include intergenerational representatives from cultural, spiritual and community organizations, along with private, public and academic sector stakeholders to guide and accelerate systems change for Boys and Men of Color.

 HDI is launching several arts-based initiatives to advance health equity in Connecticut.
 These events will begin in June 2018 during National Men’s Health Month.
 Events will include an art contest, a father’s day luncheon, a gallery night, and many others!
 More details can be found at: